 Calcium and Vitamin D Treatment of Arthritis

-Due to arthritis, I had a constant ache in my hips.
-Since then, I take Wobenzym to help with the aches, and it actually has helped tremendously.
-It is a natural, plant based enzyme supplement that works to reduce the inflammation and help support the muscles in that area.
-Wobenzym can get expensive.
-The cheapest place I’ve found for Douglas Labs Wobenzym Plus is at Healthy Plant Canada.
+Arthritis can cause a constant aching and especially during the colder winter months.
+Wobenzym is absolutely amazing at treating inflammation.
+So if you are experiencing achy joints, first you need to take care of the inflammation before healing can begin.
+Wobenzym is a natural, plant based enzyme supplement that works to reduce the inflammation and help support the muscles in that area.
+Authentic (because there are knock-offs) Douglas Labs Wobenzym can get expensive.
+The cheapest place I’ve found for this product is at Healthy Plant Canada.
 I recommend buying this product from them.
-A lot of people are on drugs for their arthritis, but I wasn’t willing to go that route.
-Along with the Wobenzym, I’ve upped my Calcium intake (750 mg) and Vitamin D (six capsules a day).
-Doing this has freed me of the pain in my hips caused by arthritis.
+A lot of people are on drugs for their arthritis, but I encourage that you can go without.
+Along with the Wobenzym, you should up your Calcium intake (750 mg) and Vitamin D (six capsules a day).

 Comfrey Treatment of Arthritis

 - Comfrey Poultice – Comfrey is an herb, more commonly used in cold remedies as a tea.
 To make a poultice from this herb, you will need to grind up several leaves very fine, spread this mixture on a cloth adding water if it seems to dry and bind it around the area with arthritis covering with plastic if need be.
 Tape this all together and let sit overnight.
 In the morning, take it off and repeat this for at least two weeks or more till the pain is gone.
 You shouldn’t have to do this again after two weeks but apply as often as needed.

 Starwest Botanicals Inc. sells excellent quality, organic Comfrey.